ngzxzxzx/SC1015---Gaming-The-Data/README.md

 - Regression models were not very successful in predicting Global Sales, given the low R^2 values.
 - However, we can identify (the most) important features while trying to predict Global Sales.
 In our results, we found that the number of Metacritic subscribers who gave a score was the most important feature.
 - Classification models are relatively accurate in determining whether a video game will be a hit or not.
+- Video game companies can try to emulate established companies like Nintendo.
+Our results have shown that games under Nintendo are likely to become a hit.

 ## What Did We Learn From This Project?